ruivieira/blog/content/balanced-box-decomposition-trees.md

 $\qquad\qquad\qquad$Filter($n_{right}, Z$)<br>$\qquad\qquad$}<br>
 }<br>

-To illustrate the assignement of data points to the centers, we will consider the previous bivariate Gaussian data along with two centers, $z_1 = \{0,0\}$ and $z_2 = \{3, 3\}$.
+To illustrate the assignment of data points to the centres, we will consider the previous bivariate Gaussian data along with two centres, $z_1 = \{0,0\}$ and $z_2 = \{3, 3\}$.
 Figure 11 shows the process of splitting the dataset $\mathcal{D}$ into two clusters, namely the subsets of data points closer to $z_1$ or $z_2$.

 <figure>
   <img src="images/bbdtrees/gaussian_filtering.gif">
   <figcaption>Figure 11.
 Assignment of points in \(\mathcal{D}\) to \(Z\).
 Data points coloured according to the assigned center.
 Lines represent the distance from the cells midpoint to \(Z\).</figcaption>
 </figure>

-We can see in Figure 12 the final cluster assignment of the datapoints.
-With a $\mathbb{R}^2$ dataset and only two centers, the organisation of points follows a simple perpendicular bissection of the segment connecting the centers, as expected.
+We can see in Figure 12 the final cluster assignment of the data points.
+With a $\mathbb{R}^2$ dataset and only two centres the organisation of points follows a simple perpendicular bisection of the segment connecting the centres, as expected.

 <figure>
 	<img src="images/bbdtrees/gaussian_filtering_clusters.png">